-To ensure that the BHC workforce has the training it needs to carry out required job functions.
+To ensure that the UEC workforce has the training it needs to carry out required job functions.

-The BHC must train all workforce members on its privacy policies and procedures, as necessary and appropriate for them to carry out their functions.
+The UEC must train all workforce members on its privacy policies and procedures, as necessary and appropriate for them to carry out their functions.
 A covered entity must have and apply appropriate sanctions against workforce members who violate its privacy policies and procedures or the Privacy Rule.

 - 1. New Employees - a.
-The hiring supervisor will organize and facilitate appropriate training of the new employee by completing the following items. - i.
+The Clinic Operations Supervisor will organize and facilitate appropriate training of the new employee by completing the following items. - i.
 Assign and complete the New Employee Training Check-sheet to be filed with the employee's employee record. - ii.
 Original certificates of completion are to be given to the employee. - iii.
 Copies of completed training certificates are to be filed with the Privacy Officer. - iv.
-The training is to be completed with a reasonable amount of time after the employee starts working in the center. - v.
+The training is to be completed within a reasonable period of time after the new employee begins working at the Clinic. - v.
 The training is to be completed annually and / or with any updates to policies, procedures or laws effecting the areas of training. - vi.
 Employee will sign a Data Security Agreement to be filed with the Privacy Officer. - vii.
-Employee will sign a Confidentiality Agreement to be filed with the Compliance Officer. - 2.
-Student Employees - a.
-The hiring supervisor will organize and facilitate appropriate training of the student employee by completing the following items. - i.
-Assign and complete the Student Orientation Check-sheet to be filed with the student's employee record - ii.
-The training is to be completed prior to the student employee's first day on the job.
-The training is to be completed prior to the new employee's first day on the job. - iii.
-The training is to be completed annually and / or with any updates to policies, procedures or laws effecting the areas of training. - iv.
-Employee will sign a Data Security Agreement to be filed with the Privacy Officer. - v.
-Employee will sign a Confidentiality Agreement to be filed with the Compliance Officer.
+Employee will sign a Confidentiality Agreement to be filed with the Security Officer.